hci-lab-um/cactus/ROADMAP.md

 1. Browser History
 2. Add support for `<datalist>` element
 3. Add form data storage support (autocomplete).
 When a form is present on a page, it would be populated with previously used data.
-4. Move away from Robotjs to support faster typing and allowing consecutive special characters to be printed.
+4. Move away from Robotjs to support faster typing and allowing consecutive special characters to be printed using NutJS.
-5. Handle IFrames better.
-Generate Quadtrees inside iframes to provide the ability interact with its elements through the sidebar.
+5. Better interaction with iFrames.
+The Quadtree generation should take into account the interactive elements inside iFrames with same-origin.

 ## Out of Scope
 ### The assumption is that users already have software that allow them to perform these actions